 Juan remembers me from an earlier conversation and takes the time to make me a special carrying pocket for my postcards, carefully recording his name and instagram gallery url on the outside.

-I think of Carlos Paez Valario, the Uruguay artist ,and Roberto Ibarra, in Montevideo.
+I remember the studios of Carlos Paez Valario, the Uruguay artist ,and Roberto Ibarra, in Montevideo, and Ann’s studio in Granada, Nicaragua.

-I visualize street art of Columbia, Ecuador, Uruguay and the Dominican Republic.
+I remember street art in Columbia, Ecuador, Uruguay and the Dominican Republic, among a few of the countries Scotttreks has traveled.

-Juan’s works are a combination of creative spirit tempered by the hands of a draftsman.
+Juan’s works are a combination of creative spirit tempered by the hands of a craftsman..

-The medium you work in makes demands and helps determine your process and product.
+The medium you work in makes demands on you and determines your process and product.

 Scotttreks postcards average two hundred words each.